Getting started

 Loading data from files

 Collect all your data files in a list of dictionaries, with their names, paths and keyword arguments.
+Then pass this dictionary when calling theget_data

 method.